 Does offline marketing boost online searches?
-The findings of a not so recent study reported by Econsultancy say it does … by as much as 40 percent!
+The not so recent findings reported by Econsultancy say it does … by as much as 40 percent!
 The respondents of the study were asked what prompted them to search online for a particular company, product, service, or slogan (read “hashtag”).
 The results were as follows:

 - TV Ads: 44%

 - Word of Mouth: 41%